 Our Mission

-Creating a Greener Greater Boston for Future Generations
+Creating a Greener

 In Partnership with the Barr Foundation

 A Greener Greater Boston (AGGB) is a program of the Solomon Foundation in partnership with the Barr Foundation.
-AGGB was started in 2016 to scale up the greenway and placemaking work of the Solomon Foundation.
+AGGB was started in 2016 to scale up the greenway work of the Solomon Foundation.

 You can learn more about some of our current projects below.